 Students who are formally assessed as having dyslexia may be entitled to more comprehensive proofreading support, provided by the Student Disability Service.

-Please be aware that some courses, especially from the English Language Teaching Centre, are not eligible for proofreading.
+Please be aware that some courses, especially from English Language Education, are not eligible for proofreading.
 If the quality of English is specifically being assessed you should not use the scheme.
 If in doubt, ask your course organiser or tutor.

 - We can only accept assignments from non-native English speakers.